Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 $ ls *\**
 ```

-## The Linux file system

-Because many Bash commands deal with the Linux file system, you should be aware of some of the differences in how Linux and Windows treat files.
-Among the important things to know:

-- In Linux, files and directories whose names begin with a period (.) are hidden.
-A common example is configuration files stored in your home directory.
-You may include hidden files and directories in directory listings by include a `-a` flag in `ls` commands, as in `ls -a`.

-- File names are case sensitive.
-In Linux, the file names "Fluffy" and "fluffy" are entirely different.

-- Linux has no formal concept of a file-name extension as other operating systems do.
+Note that Linux has no formal concept of a file-name extension as other operating systems do.
 This doesn't mean that PNG files won't have a **.png** extension.
 It simply means that Linux attaches no special significance to the fact that the file names end with **.png**.

-Armed with this information, you're ready to start learning the key Bash commands that every sysadmin should know.
+Armed with this information in this unit, you're ready to start learning the key Bash commands that every sysadmin should know.